keenanpayne/keenanpayne.com/pages/index.md

 ## Introduction
 introduction: I'm Keenan
-introduction_subtitle: By day, I'm a web developer at <a href="https://asana.com" class="-cta">Asana</a>.
-By night, I'm a freelancer helping businesses succeed on the web. <small>Welcome to my little corner of the internet</small>
+introduction_subtitle: I'm a freelance web developer with over ten years of experience.
+I strive to help businesses large and small succeed on the web. <small>Welcome to my little corner of the internet</small>

 ## Post List
 posts_title: "Latest ramblings"